mit-medg/csv2mysql/README.md

 probably not very valuable in any case, because they are unlikely to be used to look up data.

+#### Dates and Times

+It may be possible to write the same Date, Time, or Datetime in multiple ways.
+For example, in a Datetime, the character separating the date and time components may be either a space or a `T`.
+Therefore, textual difference among values may not indicate a true difference in values.
+Therefore, we should check (as for integers and floats) whether all values are actuall distinct.
+However, we do not do so, and expect that resulting errors (i.e., defining a `UNIQUE KEY` constraints on a temporal column that in fact has such non-unique values will be exceptionally rare, and will represent a failure of this heuristic.

 #### Limitations on seeking unique keys

 We are able to maintain efficiently a representation of many distinct